wpswings/points-and-rewards-for-woocommerce/readme.md

 **4) Membership System For Exclusive Offers**

-Merchants can create their own membership system based on WooCommerce rewards points.
+Merchants can create their own membership system based on the WooCommerce Loyalty Program plugin.
 This helps them to offer exclusive discounts to customers based on the points they collect.
 Merchants can add WooCommerce reward discounts on some categories and their products.
 If the customer subscribes to the membership, he can purchase those discounted products.

 **5) Points Log Report**